 Good afternoon, and welcome to Wind Management!
 You are here today because riding your bike down a windy highway blows.
 (That is the final pun you have to suffer.
 I promise.)

 How can you keep warm and dry and un-buffeted?
-From handguards right up to the long list of full-on windshields for Harley-Davidsons, anything solid you can put between yourself and the elements will ease the burden that wind and weather place on your body.
+From handguards right up to the long list of full-on windshields, anything solid you can put between yourself and the elements will ease the burden that wind and weather place on your body.

 I'm getting beat up out there!
 What will help me out?